Staff and lay leadership

 Our vestry – the hardest-working vestry in Colorado

-Carol Johnson - Junior warden
+Carol Johnson - Senior warden

 I was born in Germany and lived in the Territory of Hawaii, California and Virginia before coming to Colorado in 1968 to go to C.U.
 Boulder.
 I received my B.S. in elementary education in 1972.
 My main occupation was as a lactation consultant for a company I started in 1993.
 Since retiring, I have spent many hours helping with five of our granddaughters who live nearby.
 I have volunteered two days a week at their elementary school for the last six years.
 I have served on Altar Guild at each church I have attended.
 I have also helped with Vacation Bible School, rummage sales, silent auctions, and anything else that was needed.
 Outside of church, I keep busy with my family, Daughters of the American Revolution, and genealogy.

-Martin Mooney – Treasurer
+Karen McCall – Treasurer

 JoAnn Hamm - Clerk